AP PHOTOS: Women demand Cuba support 1st female boxing team | FOX Sports

 ”I see myself at the Olympics in Japan 2020,” she said. ”That’s my dream.”

-Women were first allowed to box at the Olympics during the 2012 Summer Olympics, and Moreno wants a shot at a medal, too.
+Women were first allowed to box at the Summer Olympics in 2012, and Moreno wants a shot at a medal, too.
 The 24-year-old trains at least two hours a day after she gets off work, completing a routine that includes running several miles (kilometers), lifting weights, hitting a punching bag and sparring with both women and men.

 Moreno and other women once were thrown out of a local gym when sports officials got wind of them training there.